manuelgug/Single-Cell_Transcriptomics/README.md

 Ensure you have the following R packages installed:

-- `edgeR`: for differential expression analysis.
+- `edgeR` for differential expression analysis.
+- `Rtsne` for T-distributed Stochastic Neighbor Embedding calcultions.
 - `ggplot2` and `ggrepel` for visualization of results.

 ## Files and Directories